Salary Negotiation

 - Practice, practice to build confidence in the negotiation

-Note: All negotiation information is sourced from the 2017-2018 AAUW Start Smart Salary Negotiation presentation which several Whitman staff members are certified to deliver.
+Note: All salary negotiation information is sourced from the 2017-2018 AAUW Start Smart Salary Negotiation presentation, which several Whitman staff members are certified to deliver.

 How do you know what accomplishments or experiences to articulate?
-By comparing your resume to the positions and postings that interest you and connecting the skill sets you possess with those listed as required or preferred.
+Compare your resume to the positions and postings that interest you, and connect the skill sets you possess with those listed as required or preferred.

 Knowing your value is key, but you must know the context of the market surrounding the positions you wish to fill.
 Similar titles can mean different work in different organizations, and similar roles can have very different market values depending on the location in which they are situated.
-So you must do some comparison research to understand how your value fits within the market and identify the range of relevant salaries that will set your market value.
+So, you must do some comparison research in order to understand how your value fits within the market and to identify the range of relevant salaries that will set your market value.

-Using sites like Salary.com, PayScale and Glassdoor, you can develop a clear picture for your target salary and target salary range.
-Using your budget (with real figures representing actual costs for the market you're considering), you can also determine your walk-away point, or the point at which the salary offer is no longer viable.
+Using sites like Salary.com, PayScale, and Glassdoor, you can develop a clear picture for your target salary and target salary range.
+Using your budget (with real figures representing actual costs for the market you're considering), you can also determine your walk-away point, or the point at which the salary offer is no longer viable to you.

 There are several strategies that you will implement to deliver a positive outcome on your negotiation conversation.
 Some of these include: